TDA/EMailInjectionVuln/README.md

 analyzer script, seeing as we are only going to nuke them with BCC.
 * After discussion with the prof, a minimal email analyzer script that checks for x-dummy-headers, and bcc headers needs to be built.

+### Test Suite
+* Have written tests using Unittest module and mocks.
+* Checks for all the fuzzer functions, and whether they behave correctly for all inputs.